A deeply personal mission

 The craft, and the cause

-Fisher of Kids was made in partnership with the International Human Rights Group and the International Initiative to End Child Labor, with the support of the Welsh Livery Guild, the Emily Sandall Foundation as well as the Goethe-Institut, and with music by no other than Jason Mraz.
-It premiered in Accra, at the Hay Festival, and in Washington, D.C. on World Day Against Child Labor—and screened as an Official Selection on the global festival circuit.
+Fisher of Kids was made in partnership with the International Human Rights Group and the International Initiative to End Child Labor, with the support of the Welsh Livery Guild, the Emily Sandall Foundation, as well as the Goethe-Institut, and with music by none other than Jason Mraz.
+It premiered in Accra, at the Hay Festival, and in Washington, D.C., on World Day Against Child Labour—and screened as an Official Selection on the global festival circuit.
 Today, Fisher of Kids is held in the archives of the UN’s International Labour Organization.

 Steven’s devotion to human rights and filmmaking goes far beyond Lake Volta.
 Discover the active movements he is shaping at this very moment.